lucatacconi/crunz-ui/.github/README.md

 - [FAQ / Troubleshooting](FAQ.md)
 </details>

-> :information_source: **If you want to skip information about Crunz and Crunz-ui and go straight to setup procedures use the link below.
+> :warning: **If you want to skip information about Crunz and Crunz-ui and go straight to setup procedures use the link below.
 [Shortcuts to Docker and Apache/PHP server setup procedure](LAZY_AREA.md)**

 ## What Crunz is and how Crunz-ui connects to it